15Max/AEMutSigExtraction/README.md

 ### Mathematical relationship between PCA and AE-NMF

 ## [Denoising Sparse Autoencoder](references/Denoising.pdf) (M)
+- TODO: Add a bit more mathematical notation, after we decide what to use, to avoid inconsistencies

 Denoising sparse autoencoders are a combination of two techniques: denoising autoencoders and sparse autoencoders.
 ### Denoising autoencoders
 Denoising autoencoders are trained to reconstruct the original input from a corrupted version of it.
 This is done by adding noise to the input data and training the model to recover the original data.
 The idea behind this technique is to make the autoencoder more robust to noise and improve its generalization capabilities.